-The 2009 Pinot Noir quickly reveals a sweet aromatic core including predominately strawberry with lesser notes of raspberry and chocolate.
+The 2009 Lobo Pinot Noir quickly reveals a sweet aromatic core including predominately strawberry with lesser notes of raspberry and chocolate.
 The palate is focused and rich in flavor; it displays concentrated fruit – with notes of raspberry and blackberry.
 Randy describes picking Pinot noir during its “window” as being very critical; the harvest time when sugars are balanced with acid.

 With Victoria’s urging, Lobo produced a proprietary red wine for the first time in 2014, simply called “Howl”.
-The 2014 vintage is 64% Syrah, 26% Cabernet Sauvignon and 10% Merlot.
+The 2014 Lobo Howl is 64% Syrah, 26% Cabernet Sauvignon and 10% Merlot.
 This easy to consume wine when it’s young has already been a favorite among their fans.
 Only 75 cases were produced but production will be increasing in the ensuing years.

 It is always refreshing to try a Napa Cabernet Sauvignon that is not just about entirely about the boldness of fruit.
-The 2008 Oak Knoll Cabernet Sauvignon shows an herbal note on the bouquet, a neat cigar like smokiness and as it opens a bit of mocha.
+The 2008 Lobo Oak Knoll Cabernet Sauvignon shows an herbal note on the bouquet, a neat cigar like smokiness and as it opens a bit of mocha.
 The fruit is certainly there, more red than dark and carries over to the palate revealing flavors of blackberry and black cherry.
 This medium bodied wine is certainly approachable while it is young and should develop nicely in the bottle for a number of more years.

 The Caves at Soda Canyon